thedigitalkern/jamdocs/docs/theme-configuration.md

 * Visa©, Master©, and Maestro© charge a set percentage of fees to use their services by banking institutions and payment aggregators.
 * Ask for **Merchant Terminal ID Decline Codes in print and online prior to signing up with any of their services** as this helps understanding how to handle customer complaints, chargebacks, queries or provide relevant support/grievance redressal.
 * Refunding the amount on chargeback claims by the customer can result in serious financial losses by the financial institution/payment aggregator/merchant and the customer in case of its the other way around.
 It is important to take into consideration BIN (Bank Identification Numbers) Validation - CVV - CVV2 Validation Service Gone Wrong - Most merchant payments are blocked up to a period of 180 days in case of Chargebacks.
 Hence selecting the right internet payment gateway or POS (Point of Sale) System is critical at the very beginning.
+* Choose Lowest Forex Conversion Rates offered by Banking Institutions in case of Accepting International Payments.
+* Full or Part Refund, Subscriptions, Cancellation of Service,
+  PayPal Merchant Earnings to Bank Account withdrawal Fees (Country specific)
+* **Enable Non-Refundable Products Policy Display prior to Payment Gateway Redirect** on the Customer Front-end via **"I Agree that is a Non-Returnable/Non-Refundable"** Button.
+* Understand Cash on Delivery Limits Set by Logistics Company / RBI / Modes of Payments and Fees levied by Logistics Provider such as FedEx for accepting COD and Bank Cheques
+* Enable Shipping Integration - **Pincode Serviceability Checker**
+* **Out of Delivery Area Limitations** and Safety / Fees for ODA Shipment
+* FedEx Shipping Module API Magento Keys Account Level
+* **Insurance for Damaged Goods in Transit/Responding to Claims and Evidence by Reliable Logistics Partner Fees** "_Add On Service in case of Damaged Goods"_
+* Checker Module Upload List of Pincodes Monthly via Logistics Provider Dedicated Account Manager in case of Enterprise Customer.
+* Enable Product Delivery Tracking (or provide a link to track a specific package to the customer/s) + Estimated Delivery Dates Displayed at all times.
+* You can Generating Shipping Labels and add a Pickup Package Scheduling by your Logistics Provider Online via FedEx Corporate Portal/Offline via Customer Care.
+* Take into consideration - Estimated Shipping Charges for Domestic / ODA / International Delivery Locations
+* Enable Address Validation / Autocomplete Form Input API Magento via Loqate API UK (Paid per billing / per API call fetched)
+* Filing process involves GST Paid Bill of Sale from Procurement Team / Authorised Partner and Bill of Sale to Delivery Customer
+* Understand Chartered Accountant Fees for GST Filing and ITR Filing as both have different processes involved.
+* Download Monthly Reports from Payment Gateway Integrated / Audit Checks
 * To further extend your **Merchant to Bank Relationship** it is important to have either an existing relationship or acquire a current or checking account with adequate funds.
 * Always have **Corporate Social Responsibility Policy** implemented in accordance with MCA or Ministry of Corporate Affairs or **Waste Policy** set in place in case you're into the manufacturing of goods.
 * File all eCommerce earnings via Income Tax and Revenue Department subject to local jurisdiction on the given dates.
 Consult a professional tax advisor or team of tax advisors in case or enterprise (small, medium to large scale corporations whether private or government sector).
 You will need to have [DSC or Digital Signature Certificates](http://www.mca.gov.in/MinistryV2/acquiredsc.html "Obtain Digital Signature Certificate (SHA2)") (SHA2) issued by the Government - Ministry of Corporate Affairs for each of your company partners or directors registered as per the Attested Legal Partnership Deed in case of a Limited Liability Partnership Firm.